 Research Travel Award

 Do you need financial support for travel related to your research?
 If so, apply for the Research Travel Awards!
-The 2016-17 competition is now open and applications are accepted on a rolling basis with multiple review deadlines.
-Funding for these awards generously comes from WARF, Vilas Trust and the Twin Cities Women’s Philanthropy Council.
+The 2017-18 competition is now open and applications are accepted on a rolling basis with multiple review deadlines.
+Funding for these awards generously comes from WARF, and the Vilas Trust.

-Please note: due to a large number of applications and limited funds, only dissertators in a graduate program or final-year MFA students are eligible to apply for Research Travel Awards in the 2016–17 fiscal year.
+Please note: due to a large number of applications and limited funds, only dissertators in a graduate program or final-year MFA students are eligible to apply for Research Travel Awards.

 Reviewing Deadlines of this year: